facioquo/facioquo.com/pages/about.md

 title: Simple tools for everyone
 description: >-
-  FacioQuo is an organization of experienced software creators who build simple online tools and microsites that people love.
+  FacioQuo is an organization of experienced software creators that builds online tools and microsites.
 permalink: /about
 layout: page
 footer: true